The pipeline of SOM Biotech mainly contains programs focused on Orphan indications.

 SOM0226 is a small molecule transthyretin (TTR) stabilizer for the treatment of TTR amyloidosis.
 It is active on different TTR mutations and has shown clinical efficacy in stabilizing plasma TTR in healthy volunteers and patients with Familial Amyloid Polyneuropathy (FAP) after oral administration.
 SOM0226 is currently in Phase 2a of the Clinical trials in different forms of TTR amyloidosis, including FAP and leptomeningeal amyloidosis.
 SOM0226 was out-licensed to the company based in the US.

 TTR amyloidosis occurs when the protein Transthyretin (a protein that is mainly made in the liver), “misfolds” or changes its shape in an abnormal way, and forms into fibrous clumps.
 Depending on the specific type of TTR amyloidosis, the amyloid is deposited into various organs and/or nerves, which can lead to permanent damage and organ malfunction.

-SOM3355 is an oral VMAT2 inhibitor (vesicular monoamine transporter 2) for the symptomatic treatment of chorea movements associated with Huntington’s disease (HD), and other hyperkinetic movement disorders.
-SOM3355 is currently in Phase 2a trials in HD and has shown a favorable safety profile with no depression effects.
+SOM3355 is an oral VMAT2 inhibitor (vesicular monoamine transporter 2) for the symptomatic treatment of chorea movements associated with Huntington’s disease (HD).
+SOM3355 has successfully finished Phase 2a trials in HD and has shown a favorable safety profile with no depression effects.
 The program received positive results of Pre-IND with FDA and SA with EMA.
 The Phase 2b will be initiated in 2021.
 Application for ODD was performed.
 You can find more information about Clinical trials for SOM3355 here NCT03575676.